 The production of CFCs was completely stopped in 1994.
 R12 by DuPont was the most commonly used CFC in the past.
 It was produced under the brand name “Freon”.

 2. HCFCs (Hydrochlorofluorocarbons) – Towards the end of 1990s HCFCs replaced the CFCs.
-If the choice was between better of the two evils, HCFCs had a slight edge.
+If the choice was between the better of the two evils, HCFCs had a slight edge.
 They are slightly better than the CFCs but contain chlorine, which is again harmful to the environment.
 In most countries, even today HCFCs are used.

 The most commonly used HCFC is R-22.
 Plans are underway to phase them out, but there is still a long way to go before that happens.
 According to the EPA’s phaseout schedule and the Montreal Protocol, in the United States of America, the importing and production of R-22 will stop entirely by 2020.
 This is a progressive step in the right direction.

 R-410A is the most commonly available HFC these days.
 Another prominently used HFC in air conditioners is R-32.
 It is considered better than R-410A as it causes slightly less global warming.
 However, wheels have started churning in phasing out these as well.
-The idea is to discover a refrigerant which causes no harm to the environment.
+The idea is to discover a refrigerant that causes no harm to the environment.

 4. HCs or Hydrocarbons – The most environmentally safe refrigerants that exist in the market today are “R-290” and “R-600A”.
-These hydrocarbons, are also known by their chemical names “Propane” for R-290 and “Iso-Butane” for R-600A.
+These hydrocarbons are also known by their chemical names “Propane” for R-290 and “Iso-Butane” for R-600A.
 These are totally halogen-free, cause no ozone layer depletion, and are minimal in terms of global warming potential.

 The good thing is that they have high-energy efficiency.
 What works against them is the fact that they are highly flammable.
 Nonetheless, they are the greenest refrigerants available in the market today.